 Texas began mandatory HAI reporting in 2007 with the passage of Senate Bill 288, 80th Legislature, Regular Session, 2007, which created Health and Safety Code, Chapter 98.
 In 2009, Senate Bill 203, 81st Legislature, Regular Session, 2009 expanded this reporting requirement to include PAEs.
-The Department of State Health Services (DSHS) is required to:
+DSHS is required to: